Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Polar, Suunto, Wahoo

 • Wahoo is also due to update several of its peripheral products like the TICKR HRMs, CLIMB and HEADWIND

-Wahoo is now on a firm financial footing, and Black Friday 2023 sales have cleaned the company of Rival stock in Europe.
-I had hoped for a RIVAL 2, which was previously planned, but a recent interview with DCR and Chip (CEO) says no watch is due.
-Rival has been sold at $/£99 on a few occasions – awesome value.
+Wahoo is now on a firm financial footing; regular sales clean the company of Rival stock.
+I had hoped for a RIVAL 2, which was previously planned, but an interview with DCR and Chip (CEO) says no new watch is due.
+Rival has been sold at $/£99 on a few occasions – fantastic value.
 Wahoo could produce more and sell for minimal profits to undermine the competition and keep its brand highlighted.

 I assume Bolt 3 is likely for 2024, with ROAM 3 more likely in Q2.2025.
 Expect a spec bump with better battery life, a better GPS chip and a better, larger colour touchscreen, but not AMOLED.